Stephen Duncan: Pre Civil-War career

 In 1808, shortly before the War of 1812, Duncan moved as a young man to Natchez District, Mississippi Territory, a developing river town that was important for trade along the Mississippi River.
 In the pre-Civil War South, Natchez became a thriving city due to the booming cotton industry.
 In Natchez, he became a banker and planter.
 "Saragossa" was located just a few miles south of Natchez and was one of the early plantations he developed.
+Between 1820 and 1825 he acquired several Natchez-area properties from the widow of territorial governor Winthrop Sargent.
+In the late 1820s he began developing plantations in the Louisiana sugar parishes, having purchased land that abutted the estate of Alexander Porter.
 He served as the president of the Bank of Mississippi.
 The Bank of Mississippi charter was revoked in 1831 and Duncan became one of the founders of the Agricultural Bank of Natchez in 1833.